-1 Introduction
+1. Introduction

 - 1.1 Supplementary Planning Documents (SPDs) add further detail to the policies in the development plan and are used to provide guidance for development on specific sites, or on particular issues.
-SPDs may be a material planning consideration in planning decisions but are not part of the development plan. - 1.2 This draft Environmental Protection SPD adds detail to existing development plan policies from the Cheshire East Local Plan Strategy (LPS) (adopted July 2017) and 'saved' policies from previous local plans, including the Borough of Crewe and Nantwich Local Plan; the Congleton Borough Local Plan; the Macclesfield Borough Local Plan, the Cheshire Minerals Local Plan and the Cheshire Waste Local Plan.
-The draft SPD also identifies emerging policies that are currently in draft form in the Revised Publication Draft Site Allocations and Development Policies Document (SADPD). - 1.3 The draft SPD provides guidance on the council's approach to Environmental Protection issues when considering planning applications.
-The specific areas covered in the draft SPD are: - Air quality (including dust pollution); - Contaminated land; - Noise; - Light pollution; and - Odour pollution. - 1.4 All these issues have the potential to impact on the health and wellbeing of Cheshire East's residents, businesses and visitors.
-This draft SPD sets out the relevant technical advice aimed at preventing or reducing the impact of proposed developments and protecting public health, wellbeing and amenity across the borough. - 1.5 The guidance and technical advice set out in this draft SPD will enable applicants to make sure that their proposed development meets policy requirements and is designed to minimise the impacts on public health, wellbeing and amenity.
+SPDs may be a material planning consideration in planning decisions but are not part of the development plan. - 1.2 This final draft Environmental Protection SPD adds detail to existing development plan policies from the Cheshire East Local Plan Strategy (LPS) (adopted July 2017), Site Allocations and Development Policies Document (SADPD) (adopted December 2022) and 'saved' policies from the Cheshire Minerals Local Plan and the Cheshire Waste Local Plan. - 1.3 The final draft SPD provides guidance on the council's approach to Environmental Protection issues when considering planning applications.
+The SPD is limited to matters that fall within the remit of the council's Environmental Protection Team.
+The specific areas covered in the final draft SPD are: - Air quality (including dust pollution) - Contaminated land - Noise - Light pollution - Odour pollution - 1.4 All these issues have the potential to impact on the health and wellbeing of Cheshire East's residents, businesses and visitors.
+This final draft SPD sets out the relevant technical advice aimed at preventing or reducing the impact of proposed developments and protecting public health, wellbeing and amenity across the borough. - 1.5 The guidance and technical advice set out in this final draft SPD will enable applicants to make sure that their proposed development meets policy requirements and is designed to minimise the impacts on public health, wellbeing and amenity.